In Praise of Operating at My Scale

 I don’t say this from a place of judgment.
 But I’ve seen enough of those paths to know they’re not for me.

-I love being small — not as an accident, but as a conscious decision.
 Staying small gives me a level of flexibility that others often envy, even if they don’t say it out loud.
 I can pivot quickly.
 I don’t need a committee to approve a new idea.
 My systems are lean and built around how I think.
-Most importantly, I spend my time with clients and my ideas — not in meetings or migrations.
+Most importantly, I spend my time with clients and my ideas , rather than in meetings or on migrations.

 I use Altruist as my custodian and trading platform.
 It’s modern, intuitive, and built specifically for independent advisors who value efficiency and control.
 For financial planning, I rely on a robust yet elegantly designed platform that helps clients understand their financial lives without overwhelming them.
-My streamlined CRM allows me to document and track client interactions myself—in minutes—without needing an additional layer of staff to manage data.
+My streamlined CRM lets me document and track client interactions myself, without needing an additional layer of staff to manage data.

-Beyond these core systems, I also use a curated set of tools for research, analytics, and market intelligence—platforms that deepen insight without bloating operations.
+Beyond these core systems, I also use a curated set of tools for research, analytics, and market intelligence.
 They help me think better, not work harder.
 I’ve automated only what genuinely saves time while preserving personalization.
-The result is a system that feels light yet complete—technology that works for me, not the other way around.
+The result is a system that feels light yet complete, with technology that works for me, not the other way around.
 When peers describe the “nightmare” of their latest system migration, I can barely relate.
 My last major tech transition took a weekend, not two quarters.

 Small, to me, means personal.
 It means focused.
 It allows me to care about the details that often get lost when scale takes center stage.

 Yes, there are tradeoffs.
 I’m not running a nine-figure firm.
 But I’m not running from fires either.
 That doesn’t mean I’m not growing.
 I am.
-I continue to add clients — carefully, intentionally, at a pace that makes sense for the kind of experience I want to deliver.
+I continue to add clients at a pace that makes sense for the kind of experience I want to deliver.

 Operating within my preferred scale isn’t about stagnation; it’s about alignment.
 I’m not trying to keep up with someone else’s growth curve.
-Instead, I’m building something sustainable, thoughtful, and responsive—something I can proudly stand behind without burnout or compromise.
-Maintaining this deliberate pace gives me space to think deeply, sharpen my independence of thought, and continually refine how I approach decision-making.
+Instead, I’m building something sustainable, thoughtful, and responsive that I can proudly stand behind without burnout or compromise.
+Maintaining this deliberate pace gives me space to think deeply, sharpen my thinking, and continually refine my decision-making approach.
 My clients experience this not as a feature I need to point out, but simply as the natural quality of every interaction.

 I’m not building Vermillion Private Wealth to offload it.
 I’m building it to do the work—the thinking, the research, the portfolio construction, the direct connection with clients, and the ability to write, reflect, and refine the process.